Updated: 20 June 2025

 My Experience

 I think its safe to say that this place was more than I anticipated it to be.
 Overall, its a pretty big open area, with a lot of animals that I was not expecting.
 It’s relatively remote with not many shops nearby however, I was surprised by how busy this park got, especially with international tourists.
-It looked like a lot of people were doing day trips just to snag a photo with a wombat (fair enuf).
+It looked like a lot of people were doing day trips just to snag a photo with a wombat.

-Now for the million dollar question, how is the “wombat experience”?.
-Honestly, it was exactly what it needs to be and you truly do get to pat and hold a wombat.
-On the day, there were two main wombats doing rounds.
-One was Wilma, a fully grown diva that was happy to munch on grass all day and take photos with people.
-What surprised me was that Wilma had complete control over her exposure time and after she had enough of the people she sprinted off like a raging bullet, back to her enclosure and instantly fell asleep.
-It was really cute and made me feel better about the treatment of the animals.
+It was really cute and made me feel like the park was not trying to exploit their animals.
 Karl was the second wombat and just a baby.
 When asking the wombat keeper how they get the wombats she told me that all wombats are rescues and wouldn’t survive in the wild alone.
 Apparently, Karl’s mother was killed in a tragic car accident and they found him near-death on the side of the road π’.

 Wombeyan Caves